Continuum Robot Localization using Distributed Time-of-Flight Sensors: Simulation

 \section{Simulation}

 For generating simulated data, we use the MuJoCo physics engine~\cite{Todorov2012} with a number of custom additions to simulate a CR operating in a confined environment with ToF, gyroscope, and strain sensors.
+The simulated scene is designed to emulate the real-world application of jet engine inspection.
+The scene dimensions, robot specs, and anomaly choices are meant to reflect this.